ChristopheSteininger/c4/readme.md

  #53.

  All results below were found by running the solver in this repo.
-The solution of board sizes where $width + height \leq 15$ was already found by [previous solvers][https://tromp.github.io/c4/c4.html], but the solution to all other board sizes is new.
+The solution of board sizes where $width + height \leq 15$, as well as the 8x8 board was already found by [previous solvers](https://tromp.github.io/c4/c4.html), but the solution to all other board sizes is new.

 | Width &rarr; <br> Height &darr; |    4 |    5 |                            6 |                            7 |                            8 |                            9 |                           10 |                           11 |                           12 |
 | ------------------------------- | ---- | ---- | ---------------------------- | ---------------------------- | ---------------------------- | ---------------------------- | ---------------------------- | ---------------------------- | ---------------------------- |